100+ Climate Experts at the Earth Institute

-- Jeffrey Schlegelmilch has broad expertise relating to disaster preparedness and response, including their application to wildfires.
+- Jeffrey Schlegelmilch has broad expertise relating to disaster policy, preparedness and response, including their application to wildfires.

 - Earth Institute faculty member Matthew Neidell specializes in environmental, health, and labor economics.
 Recently he has studied how climate change and rising temperatures affect cognitive performance, labor supply, and outdoor leisure.

 - Robbie Parks is an environmental epidemiologist.
 He is primarily interested in understanding the impact that climate, weather, and air pollution can have on mortality and disease outcomes.